Emergency surgical airway

 For all procedures, ask yourself, 'does this need to be done 'now vs later'?
 And should this be done by 'me vs someone else?'
 Very often the answers will be 'now' and 'me' - so read on!

-The finger-blade-bougie technique is simple and therefore has increased chance of success.
+The finger-scalpel-bougie technique is simple and therefore has increased chance of success.

 "Can’t intubate, can’t ventilate" situation, not responding to other airway rescue procedures, during an endotracheal intubation (Rapid Sequence Intubation/Delayed Sequence I) attempt.

 Upper airway obstruction (foreign body, oedema, trauma) not amenable to other measures.

 ContraindicationsThis is an emergent, 'last resort' procedure, thus contraindications are of limited relevance.

 Children under 10 years old - the narrow cricothyroid membrane increases risk of causing damage to nearby structures.
 This is a very difficult situation, needle cricothyroidotomy is recommended as the safer alternative to surgical cricothyroidotomy although there is evidence of high failure rate and significant rates of barotrauma.
 It is hard to draw a conclusion as to what to do.